keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 		- believes in them in a way of like
 		  "realistically, I know it's not true.
 But What If?"
 	- very hyperactive
+	- was in a relationship with Dima, is NOT taking his death well
 	-
 	- boxes in her free time, taught Ana the basics of fighting and defending herself
 	- description: